cypress-io/cypress/docs/source/guides/appendices/configuration.md

 comments: false
 ---

 When a project is added to Cypress, a `cypress.json` file is created in the project.
-This file is used to store the `projectId` ({% url 'after configuring your tests to record' dashboard-projects#Set-up-a-Project-to-Record %}) and any configuration values you supply.
+This file is used to store the `projectId` ({% url 'after configuring your tests to record' projects#Set-up-a-Project-to-Record %}) and any configuration values you supply.

 ```json
 {